urbit/urbit.org-reloaded/content/grants/apprenticeship-studio-email.md

 ## Time Estimates

-At ~10 hours per week I estimate it would take about a month.
+At ~10 hours per week I estimate it would take about 2 months.

 ## Deliverables